Pentagon indefinitely suspends some training exercises with S.Korea | Malay Mail

-WASHINGTON, June 23 ― The United States and South Korea have agreed to indefinitely suspend two exchange program training exercises, the Pentagon said yesterday, in the aftermath of the summit earlier this month between US President Donald Trump and North Korean leader Kim Jong-un.
+WASHINGTON, June 22 — The United States and South Korea have agreed to indefinitely suspend two exchange program training exercises, the Pentagon said yesterday, in the aftermath of the summit earlier this month between US President Donald Trump and North Korean leader Kim Jong Un.

 “To support implementing the outcomes of the Singapore Summit, and in coordination with our Republic of Korea ally, Secretary Mattis has indefinitely suspended select exercises,” Pentagon spokeswoman Dana White said.